enocom/samples-style-guide/content/en/_index.md

 {{< tabpane langEqualsHeader=true >}}
   {{< tab header="Java" >}}
-    // Follow the Google Java style guide and catch the most specific type of Exception, instead of a more general one. try {
+    // Always catch the most specific type of Exception, instead of a more general one. try {
       // Do something
     } catch (IllegalArgumentException ok) {